 Introducing Your Child To Oral Care

-• Read some children’s books about tooth brushing.
+- Read fun books about tooth brushing.

 Why Is Children’s Dental Care So Important?